nst/BitmapCanvas/README.md

 __Description__

-A clear and simple API over a CoreGraphics bitmap context.
+A clear, simple and concise API over a CoreGraphics bitmap context.
 Loosely inspired by the ImageDraw Python library.
 Especially useful for [data visualizations](https://github.com/nst/DevTeamActivity).